evkx/evkx.github.io/content/models/tesla/model_x/Model_X_Plaid/_index.md

 ## Performance

-The Tesla Model X Plaid has a maximum power of 760 KW (1033 hp/1019 bhp).
-The total torque is 1020 nm (753 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 2.6 seconds.
-The top speed is 262 km/h.
+The Tesla Model X Plaid has a maximum power of 760 KW (1033 hp/1019 bhp) and a total torque of 1020 nm (753 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 2.6 seconds and has a top speed of 262 km/h (162.8 mph).

 ## Battery, range, and charging